Unbesteveable/utxo-live/README.md

   ```sh
   cd bitcoin-tools/utxo-live/
   ```
+  Note: Windows sometimes requires forward slashes `/` instead of back slashes `\`.

 5. Again display the full folder path (Step 3) and copy the path to your clipboard.
-We will be pasting it into Bitcoin Core soon.
+We will be pasting this path into Bitcoin Core soon.

 6. Leave the terminal window there, and open the Bitcoin Core console window.
 (Alternatively for bitcoin-cli users, open another terminal window and type the console commands in the next steps as `bitcoin-cli` commands.)